albrateanu/LYT-Net/README.md

 Ranked #1 on FLOPS(G) (3.49 GFLOPS) and Params(M) (0.045M = 45k Params)
 </div>

+### Abstract

+*This letter introduces LYT-Net, a novel lightweight transformer-based model for low-light image enhancement (LLIE).
+LYT-Net consists of several layers and detachable blocks, including our novel blocks--Channel-Wise Denoiser (CWD) and Multi-Stage Squeeze & Excite Fusion (MSEF)--along with the traditional Transformer block, Multi-Headed Self-Attention (MHSA).
+In our method we adopt a dual-path approach, treating chrominance channels U and V and luminance channel Y as separate entities to help the model better handle illumination adjustment and corruption restoration.
+Our comprehensive evaluation on established LLIE datasets demonstrates that, despite its low complexity, our model outperforms recent LLIE methods.
+The source code and pre-trained models are available at [this https URL](https://github.com/albrateanu/LYT-Net).*

 ## 🆕 Updates
 - `27.07.2025` 🤗 LYT-Net now has a new HuggingFace page!
 Check it out [here](https://huggingface.co/albrateanu/LYT-Net)! **HF Demo coming soon!**
 - `09.05.2025` 📢 Check out our other works on [Low-light Image Enhancement](https://github.com/albrateanu/KANT) and [Image Denoising](https://github.com/albrateanu/AKDT)!